SAFE Notes: Everything You Need to Know

 - They both transform into equity in a future priced round.

-- Both have value maxims, savings, and most-favored-nations.
+- Both have value maxims, savings, and most favored nation clauses.

 Why Convertible Notes May Be Better Than SAFE notes